atmtools/konrad/README.md

 CliMT handles a variety of underlying FORTRAN code and provides precompiled binary wheels for some Python versions and operating systems.

-However (for Python >3.7) the FORTRAN libraries need to be compiled locally.
+However, on some architectures the FORTRAN libraries need to be compiled locally.
 In this case, you need to specify a C compiler, a FORTRAN compiler, and the target architecture using the corresponding environment variables:
 ```bash